smostovoy/active_model_presenter/README.md

 # ActiveModelPresenter
 [![Build Status](https://travis-ci.org/smostovoy/active_model_presenter.svg?branch=master)](https://travis-ci.org/smostovoy/active_model_presenter)

-Presenters and Model-View-Presenter (MVP) is the second most useful pattern after Service Objects to simplify your medium-to-large app.
+Presenters and Model-View-Presenter (MVP) is the second most useful pattern after Service Objects to simplify your rails app.
-ActiveModelPresenter is a small gem that transforms ActiveRecord models into simple decorated objects that you can use to pass data for a JSON or a regular View rendering.
+**ActiveModelPresenter** is a small gem that transforms ActiveRecord models into simple decorated objects that you can use to pass data for a JSON or a regular View rendering.
 It's based on Rails' **active_model_serializers** gem (AMS) so you get all it's features without creating any new type of files.
 It can be used as a layer for Rails between Controller and View to make data to flow in 1 direction.